alanphys/Form2PDF/readme.txt

 6/7/2020  changed FormToPDF to function to return error code
           added control and filename checks
 8/7/2020  add functionality to append pages to document, FDoc now global}
+13/7/2020 load and use system fonts
+15/7/2020 add text alignment for labels
+17/7/2020 add text alignment for spinedits
+          add Panel caption

 6) To Do
-Implement word wrapping on TMemo (seems to be OK for Windows) Text alignment on TEdit, TSpinEdit, TFloatSpinEdit, TSpinEditEx and TFloatSpinEditEx.
-Add separate header margin
+Implement word wrapping on TMemo (seems to be OK for Windows) Add separate header margin
-Implement system fonts
-Caption for TPanel